brunexgeek/protogen/README.md

 # protogen

 Tool to compile ``proto3`` schemas and generate C++ classes which serialize and deserialize JSON messages.
 The compiler generates a C++ header file to be included in your program.
-This file is all you need: no external libraries.
+This file is all you need: no external dependencies.

 There is also the ``libprotogen_static`` library you can use to create your own compiler or enable your application to compile ``proto3``.